shubham1chawla/the-strategists-remastered/docs/google-integration.md

 This document covers how you can setup various _Google_ services required by _The Strategists_ various modules.

+> [!NOTE]
+> The following sections will instruct you to create a project on _Google Cloud Platform_.
+If you have already
+> created a project for any of the following sections, use the same project for other sections too.

 ## Google OAuth2

 The project uses _Google OAuth2_ to authenticate users using their Google accounts.
 You can refer to